modelhub/front/README.md

     ```
     Then open another terminal in the same location and run:
     ```sh
-    grunt startDevServer
-    ```
-    Note: To run the server on windows, instead of using the grunt task, just manually enter:
-    ```sh
     cd src\server
-    server.exe
+    ./server.exe
     ```

-4. Local request redirection is required, for local development to send `modelhub.autodesk.com` to `127.0.0.1`
+4. Local request redirection is required, for local development to send `modelhub.autodesk.com` to `127.0.0.1`, this is only required
+to enable the openId login flow through the autodesk login portal, modelhub will eventually have its own user accounts and login process. ...eventually.

 5. Open a browser and navigate to `modelhub.autodesk.com:8080`, if you're looking at a valid web page congratz, if not, better luck next time.